qwlai/Component/README.md

         }
     }

-After loading the left block and right block into memory, while `leftPQ` and `rightPQ` is not empty, the tuples will then compared and matching tuples will be added to the output buffer.
+After loading the left block and right batch into memory, while `leftPQ` and `rightPQ` is not empty, the tuples will then compared and matching tuples will be added to the output buffer.
 Upon matching tuples, we will push the `rightTuple` onto the `tupleStack` and poll it from the `RightPQ`.

     /**
      * Compare left and right tuples, join tuples if they match the condition